 To further enhance the value of the Accumulated Reserve, management and the Board seeks to invest certain unutilised portions of the Accumulated Reserve to generate income.
 The income will further add value to the Accumulated Reserve and could be drawn down to support the University's operating budget or development.
 Any utilisation of income from the investment of the Accumulated Reserve will be subject to the Board's approval.
 Any utilisation of the capital investment of the Accumulated Reserve will also be subject to the Board's approval.

-SMU's Investment Committee has been entrusted by the Board to provide oversight on the investment of the University's Accumulated Reserve.
+SMU's Investment Committee has been entrusted by the Board to provide oversight on the investment of the University's Accumulated Reserve in accordance with the Investment Committee's Terms of Reference.

 STATEMENT BY TRUSTEES